OhmyNews

-It is the first news website in Korea to accept, edit and publish articles from its readers, in an open source style of news reporting.
-About 20% of the site's content is written by the 55-person staff, while most of the articles are written by other freelance contributors who are mostly ordinary citizens.
+The site's motto is "Every Citizen is a Reporter", which reflects its status as the first news website in Korea to accept, edit, and publish articles from its readers in an open source-style.
+About 20% of the site's content is written by the 55-person staff; most articles are written by freelance contributors.

 Political position

-OhmyNews is a liberal and progressive media.
-OhmyNews is a media that shows liberal-leaning bias, unlike the somewhat moderate liberal Hankyoreh and Kyunghyang, it is generally known as the left-wing.
+OhmyNews is consistently considered liberal and progressive.
+This is in contrast to the somewhat more moderate liberal Hankyoreh and Kyunghyang.

-OhmyNews is an anti-imperialist and anti-racist, but anti-China/anti-Japan government left-wing nationalist media that is common among South Korean liberals.
-OhmyNews is very critical of the 'hegemonic nationalism' of the Chinese and Japanese governments, and supports 'resistance nationalism', but opposes ethnic nationalism.
-OhmyNews criticizes racism prevalent in Korean society against Chinese and Japanese people.
-OhmyNews very strongly criticizes and opposes the phenomenon in which anti-Japanese and anti-Chinese feelings are expressed as racist hatred rather than anti-imperialism among some South Koreans.
-OhmyNews is not anti-American, but criticizes foreign policy in U.S. policy.
+It is also considered anti-imperialist, anti-racist, and anti-xenophobic.
+However, anti-China/anti-Japan government left-wing nationalist media is common among South Korean liberals.
+The site is also generally critical of the 'hegemonic nationalism' of the Chinese and Japanese governments, and supports 'resistance nationalism'.
+The site strongly criticizes and opposes anti-Japanese and anti-Chinese sentiment that is expressed as racism rather than anti-imperialism.
+OhmyNews is not anti-American, but often criticizes U.S. foreign policy.

-OhmyNews opposes improving Japan-South Korea relations, it is particularly negative about cooperation in the military sector.
-OhmyNews criticized the U.S. attempt to improve Japan-South Korea relations to check China as sacrificing South Korea, a victim of Japanese imperialism.
+It opposes improving Japan-South Korea relations and is particularly negative about cooperation in the military sector.
+In 2022, an article on OhmyNews criticized the U.S. effort to improve Japan-South Korea relations to counter China as sacrificing South Korea.